How to Bet on NCAA Basketball Odds to Win National Championship

 NCAA Basketball Futures Odds Explained

-The odds above are simply shorthand for “Gonzaga is 3-to-1 and Iowa State is 250-to-1 to win the NCAA basketball national championship.”
+The odds above are simply shorthand for “Duke is 12-to-1 and Arizona State is 130-to-1 to win the NCAA basketball national championship.”

 In some cases, when a team is especially dominant or later in the NCAA Tournament when there are fewer teams remaining, the favorite will be listed with a minus-sign (-) in front.
 This makes them what sports bettors call the “odds-on favorite.”
 By wagering on the odds-on favorite, bettors will have to risk more money than they will win.
 Like the previous examples, these too payout like moneylines.
 So, if a team has -120 odds to win the national championship, bettors must risk $12 to win $10.